Expectations for Council and Committee Members

 Discipline Committee

-The Discipline Committee makes formal decisions with regard to allegations of professional misconduct or incompetence made against an optometrist.
-Panels of the Discipline Committee will oversee the proceedings and have the authority to revoke, suspend, reprimand, fine, or impose terms on an optometrist’s practice if a finding is made.
+The Discipline Committee decides on allegations of professional misconduct or incompetence made against an optometrist.
+Panels of the Discipline Committee oversee the discipline process.
+If there is a finding of guilt, they have the authority to revoke, suspend, reprimand, fine, or impose terms on an optometrist’s practice.

 Members